An-Nur Mosque (Dili)

-The An-Nur Mosque (Mesquita An-Nur) is a mosque in Alor Village, Dili, East Timor.
+The An-Nur Mosque (Mesquita An-Nur) is a mosque in Alor Village, Dili, Timor-Leste.

 History

 The mosque was originally constructed in 1955 with the initiative from Hasan Bin Abdulah Balatif, the head of Alor Village.
 On 20 March 1981, the mosque underwent renovation.

 Architecture

 The mosque consists of two floor, in which the ground floor is the main prayer hall and the upper floor is a school.